Learn about what New Zealand cheddar is like in the United States, where to get it, and how to use it.

-Our family feel in love with the Mainland New Zealand Cheddar Cheese by buying it when it was on sale at Whole Foods for $3.99 a pound.
+Our family fell in love with the Mainland Cheese New Zealand Cheddar by buying it when it was on sale at Whole Foods for $3.99 a pound.

 The biggest difference right off the bat is the color.
 A lot of American made cheddar cheese is yellow/orange.
 For some reason - I will get to that a moment - we feel the need to add coloring to our cheese that isn't naturally there.
 I have heard cheesemakers around the world mocking us for that - and probably rightfully so.